10 tenancy rights every student should know

 There are a few things that your landlord is required by law to do to ensure you're protected against fire hazards in your property.

-Firstly, there should be adequate means of fire escape in your property.
+Firstly, whether you're in a house in multiple occupation (HMO) or living alone, there should be adequate means of fire escape in your property.
 That means there should be at least one smoke alarm on every floor of the building which is used as living accommodation.

 Any room that has a working fireplace or burning stove also needs to have a carbon monoxide detector.
 If your property doesn't have one, we strongly recommend buying your own and invoicing your landlord for it.

-If your property is classed as an HMO, then your landlord is also legally required to fit a fire extinguisher on each floor.
+If your property is classed as a large HMO, with five or more unrelated tenants sharing facilities, then your landlord may also be legally required to fit a fire extinguisher on each floor.

 Make sure you check who's in charge of maintaining the alarms.
 If it's you, you'll have to ensure that they're working and never run out of battery.
 However, it's worth noting that the landlord must make sure the alarms are working at the start of each new tenancy.